-I have now completed my second year at university and am thrilled to join Candoco for my placement year.
-Arts have always been used to challenge society’s comprehension of the world and are - in my opinion - a necessary and effective way of communicating our shared values.
-Inclusive practice is really important to me as I believe that everyone is capable of doing anything, and that difference is a strength which opens up an unlimited number of possibilities.
+She has completed her second year at university and is thrilled to join Candoco for her placement year.
+"Arts have always been used to challenge society’s comprehension of the world and are - in my opinion - a necessary and effective way of communicating our shared values.
+Inclusive practice is really important to me as I believe that everyone is capable of doing anything, and that difference is a strength that opens up an unlimited number of possibilities."